 If you wonder how often should you inspect for this kind of action, take a look at the information listed below:

-- Before anything else, consider checking for driver updates after every large Windows updates.
+- Before anything else, consider checking for driver updates after every large Windows update.

 - You need to examine the driver updates every time you install a new app on your PC.

-- Considering the GPU drivers (graphic processing unit), you can update them every time a new game or video editting program comes up.
+- Considering the GPU drivers (graphic processing unit), you can update them every time a new game or video editing program comes up.

 - If you need to connect any peripherals to your device (such as USB cable, printers or scanners), you should check for the related drivers as soon as you associate them to your computer.
 Thus, you’ll make sure that they won’t harm your PC.